 Bun Bo Hue

-Second of all, the one dish that so many Vietnamese (especially students) hold dear: xoi (sticky rice).
+Second, the one dish that so many Vietnamese (especially students) hold dear is xoi (sticky rice).
 Sticky rice in different colors (the regular white, to eye-catching purple, orange, green - from the natural color of the key ingredient, not some toxic coloring of course) served with pork floss, thin slices of pork cold cuts and fried shallot, plus a tasty savory sauce is perfect for your energy boost.

 Vietnamese violet sticky rice - Xoi la cam